manoharnaga/manoharnaga/README.md

 - 👋 Hi, I’m @manoharnaga
 - 👀 I’m interested in Problem solving and WebDevelopment.
 - 🌱 I’m currently an Undergraduate Student in CSE at IIIT Hyderabad.
-- 💞️ I’m looking to collaborate on Problem solving etc.,
+- 💞️ I’m looking to collaborate on Problem solving & WebDevelopment etc.,
 - 📫 To reach out to me please mail onto
       email: manoharnaga333@gmail.com
 <!---